Gerald Vann

-Gerald Vann, O.P.
-(24 August 1906 - 14 July 1963) was a British Roman Catholic theologian and philosopher.
-He was born in St Mary Cray, Kent.
+Laurence Samuel Gerald Vann, O.P.
+(24 August 1906 - 14 July 1963), who published as Gerald Vann, was a British Roman Catholic theologian and philosopher.

+Vann was born in St Mary Cray, Kent.
 He joined the Dominican Order in 1923 and was ordained a priest in 1929.

-Vann obtained a doctorate in Sacred Theology from the Collegio Angelico, the future Pontifical University of Saint Thomas Aquinas, Angelicum in Rome in 1931.
+He obtained a doctorate in Sacred Theology from the Collegio Angelico, the future Pontifical University of Saint Thomas Aquinas, Angelicum in Rome in 1931.

-His books include works on just war theory and St. Thomas Aquinas.
-He died in Newcastle after a long illness.
+Vann's books include works on just war theory and St. Thomas Aquinas.

+Vann died in Newcastle-upon-Tyne in 1963 after a long illness.